leegee/node-myremote/README.md

     bun run bundle

-## Dev
+## Svelte Dev

+    bun run start  # Start the robot-js bun run dev    # Start the Vite dev server

-Use the Vite dev server, make sure to append a query string with an encoded URI to the web socket server as by the app when started.
+In the Vite-opened window, ppend a query string with an encoded URI to the web socket server, as displayed by the app when started.

 ## Future Work

+* For dev, have Vite open the full URL
 * Parse a Cubase XML
 * Expose the regex used to select Cubase
 * Maybe add options to launch programs/do other things on the host PC